 - The breach resulted in damages.

-Your medical malpractice attorney must establish that all elements are satisfied.
+Your Evansville medical malpractice attorney must establish that all elements are satisfied.
 Without all elements, there can be no medical malpractice claim.

 If all elements are satisfied, the investigation, or discovery process, can begin.
 During this phase of your case, both sides collect relevant information pertaining to your medical malpractice claim.
 Critical information may include: